 'If you think there is something wrong with the way a vagina smells, you need to get your head rewired.' ...she said.

 Her piece hit me where it hurt.
 In my own insecure vagina.
 The way that it would if one of your revered pin-ups told you that shame was - well - something to be ashamed of.
 That self-hatred was to blame for making 'women feel like they were worth less'.
 That just by feeling shame you were, despite your unrelenting struggle to combat your own sex-negative attitudes, participating in an 'insane war on pussies'.

 I didn't expect someone who was so open minded, someone who believed in such similar philosophies, to be so naive and lacking in understanding about the fight for emancipation that so many women face.
 I shouldn't have assumed.
 My bad.
 But my assumptions weren't formulated out of thin air.

 Because in 2009 two women wrote open relationship memoirs.

 Both women questioned monogamy as a norm rather than a choice.
 Both women cheated on their husbands and confronted them shortly afterwards.
 Both women and their husbands decided to pursue an open marriage.
 Fast forward to 2014 and both women blog for Huffington Post about their open relationships albeit divided by the Pacific ocean.
 One of those women is Jenny Block, US journalist and self-described poster girl for open marriage.
-The other is me, chairwoman for the National Polyamory Association in Sweden and blogger on non-monogamy for Postmodern Woman.
+The other is me, chairwoman for the National Polyamory Association in Sweden, author and blogger on non-monogamy.